Categories

 With the proactive planning in place, you should already have pre-planned holding statements ready to release inside the company’s online newsroom.
 The main aim of a holding statement is not to plead for forgiveness or grovel; the idea is to acknowledge the situation and provide contact information that the public can use.

-5. Post-crisis Review
+5. Post-Crisis Review

 As insignificant as it may seem, this is a step that major companies focus on that helps evaluate and update the crisis management process.
 Develop, assess, and discuss strategies to update potential scenarios that may happen.